How to Hide Notification Content on Windows 11 Lock Screen

 Summary

-What happens when done: Your notifications will either show or hide their content on the lock screen, depending on which option you chose.
+What this does: Your notifications will either show or hide their content on the lock screen, based on your choice.
 This setting applies to the specific app you selected.

-Two easy ways: Use Settings for a simple approach, or use Registry Editor if you prefer working with system files directly.
+Two ways to do it: Use Settings for a more accessible approach, or use Registry Editor if you prefer working with system files directly.

 Was this guide helpful?